ManlyMarco/QuickAccessBox/README.md

 A: Close the game and remove the BepInEx/cache/KK_QuickAccessBox.cache file.

 ## How to add thumbnails for your items
 The plugin contains a thumbnail generator that makes it easy and fast to create thumbnails for your studio items.
 The generator is controlled from plugin settings.
+Generating thumbnails will also double as a good test for your zipmod to make sure that all items can be properly loaded.

 ### Generating thumbnails and using them
+0. Place your zipmod in an empty mods directory (so that you only generate thumbnails for this particular zipmod).
+It should be enough to only move `Sideloader Modpack - Studio` out of your mods directory.
+Make sure that you still have the `*_QuickAccessBox_BasicThumbs.zipmod` since it contains thumbs for built-in studio items.
 1. Open plugin settings and search for "Thumbnail generation".
 2. Assign a hotkey to the "Generate item thumbnails" setting.
 3. Create an empty directory and copy its path into the "Output directory" setting.
 This is where the new thumbnails will get saved.